MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-scripts.md

 ms.author: mstewart
 ---

-# Troubleshoot scripts (preview) for devices uploaded to the admin center
+# Troubleshoot Scripts (preview) for devices uploaded to the admin center
 <!--6024392-->
 *Applies to: Configuration Manager (current branch)*

-Use the following to troubleshoot scripts in the Microsoft Endpoint Manager admin center:
+Use the following to troubleshoot Scripts in the Microsoft Endpoint Manager admin center:

 > [!Important]
 > This information relates to a preview feature which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.